What is a personal loan EMI calculator?

 Because personal loans are usually unsecured, interest rates can be relatively high, making EMI planning especially important.

 Compare EMI, total interest, and total repayment together.
-If the EMI seems manageable but the total repayment is too high, reducing tenure or borrowing less may be worth exploring.
+If the EMI seems manageable but the total repayment is too high, borrowing less or reducing tenure may be worth testing before you finalize the loan.

 A personal loan EMI calculator helps you estimate monthly repayments, total interest, and total amount repaid for unsecured personal borrowing.